All Episodes

 Do you think she has a chance to win in 24?

-She couldn't even win the primary.
+She could even win the primary.

-So do you think they'll primary her?
+Do you think they'll primary her?

-Man, that's that's unprecedented primary and sitting sitting president.
+Man, that's precedent primary and sitting president.

-Yeah, well, maybe she'll back down.
+Well, maybe she'll back down.

-You know, maybe the party will come talk to her.
+Maybe the party will come talk to her.

 Because they'll have an excuse that she wasn't the president that won.

-You know, she was she stepped into the position.
+She was stepped into the position.

-We're gonna do a full primary.
+We're going to do a full primary.

-Um I think that'll happen with Kamala.
+I think that'll happen with Kamala.

-I don't, these people don't want to ever admit they're wrong, Chase.
+These people don't want to ever admit they're wrong, Chase.

-So I don't think you'll ever see the 25th amendment.
+So I don't think you'll ever see the 25th Amendment.

 He seems to kind of do what they tell him to do.

-Yeah, unless unless you unless the unless it's following a sidewalk that confuses him.
+Yeah, unless it's following a sidewalk.

 Well, you know, it makes sense to go straight when the pavement ends.